How Many Tbsp In 4 Ounces

 Converting 4 Fluid Ounces to Tablespoons

 This is the most common conversion needed in cooking and baking.
 One fluid ounce is equivalent to approximately two tablespoons (tbsp).
-Therefore, a simple calculation can determine the number of tablespoons in 4 fluid ounces:
+So, a simple calculation can determine the number of tablespoons in 4 fluid ounces:

 4 fl oz * 2 tbsp/fl oz = 8 tbsp